Remembering where we once were.

 Rovers’ first season in the Conference saw the Middlesex outfit do the double over the newly relegated South Yorkshire side, so much so that Ian Snodin’s men didn’t even register a goal.

 The first encounter, at Church Road resulted in a 2-0 win for the hosts thanks to goals from Martin Randall and Mark Hall.
-Randall also struck in the return at Belle Vue in March ’99 to separate the two sides and Hayes would eventually finish third, behind CHELTENHAM TOWN and Kettering.
+Randall also struck in the return at Belle Vue in March ’99 to separate the two sides and Hayes would eventually finish third, behind CHELTENHAM TOWN

 A stalemate early in the 99/00 season meant that Rovers still hadn’t broken their duck and the very fact that the clubs would finish in eleventh and twelfth in the table at the season end was epitomised by a seven goal thriller in west London in January 2000.